Live A Live: Remake

 Shimomura returned to orchestrate and arrange the soundtrack.
 The original MIDI sound files had been lost, so the score had to be "copied" from the original, with her feeling pressure due to the soundtrack's popularity among fans.
 The Near Future chapter also included a vocal version of the theme "Go!
 Go!
 Buriki Daioh!", performed by Hironobu Kageyama.
 Known for performing Dragon Ball Z opening theme "Cha-La Head-Cha-La", Kageyama also recorded an English version for the Western release.
 The lyrics were taken from a 1994 Famitsu competition where readers sent in lyrics for the song.
 Voice acting for main and important characters was included with the cast being chosen by Tokita based on his initial concepts for what the characters would sound like.
 Voice actor Tomokazu Sugita, a fan of the original game, appeared in roles across all the time periods.

-The remake was announced in February 2022 for Nintendo Switch.
-It was released on July 22, 2022; Square Enix published the game in Japan, while Nintendo published it in the West.
+The remake was released on July 22, 2022; Square Enix published the game in Japan, while Nintendo published it in the West.
 In Japan, it comes in both a physical and digital version, and a Collector's Edition from Square Enix's website.
 The Collector's Edition includes a model of the Buriki Daioh mech designed by Shinamoto, a themed board game, a soundtrack collection with booklet, and a shoulder bag.
 A demo covering the opening chapters of the Imperial China, Edo and Far Future storylines, with progress being transferrable into the main game, was released in Japan on June 28.
-A soundtrack album, containing the same tracks as featured in the Collector's Edition, released in Japan on July 27.
+A soundtrack album, containing the same tracks as featured in the Collector's Edition, was released in Japan on July 27.
+Square Enix released ports for PlayStation 4, PlayStation 5 and Windows on April 27, 2023.
+A demo similar to the Switch version was published alongside the ports' announcement.